agarwalvipin/open_cfa/docs/LOS/Fixed Income/Reading 62.md

 <div style="background-color: #E3F2FD; border-left: 5px solid #1976D2; padding: 12px; margin: 15px 0;">
 <div style="color: #000000; font-weight: 500;">

-**💡 CFA Exam Tip ✍️:** The concept of **structural subordination** is also a reason for notching.
+💡 CFA Exam Tip ✍️:The concept of **structural subordination** is also a reason for notching.
 If a parent holding company has debt, its claim on a subsidiary's cash flows is *subordinate* to the subsidiary's own debt.
 Therefore, the parent company's bonds are effectively junior to the subsidiary's bonds.

 </div>
 </div>